sylus/website/content/english/pages/resume.md

 // September 2006 – August 2010 <br>
 // Minor in Psychology

 I graduated from the Computer Science program at Carleton University, specializing in software and computing with a minor in Psychology.
 Throughout my studies, I focused on two key areas: human-computer interaction and software engineering.
 Notably, my Honors project was carried out in the HCI lab, where I developed a mobile app using Cordova that delivered an engaging narrative-based geo-locative storyline that also leveraged QR codes.
-Additionally, I found great interest in courses such as Computer Graphics and Programming Paradigms, which further enriched my academic experience.I graduated from the Computer Science program at Carleton University, specializing in software and computing with a minor in Psychology.
-Throughout my studies, I focused on two key areas: human-computer interaction and software engineering.
-Notably, my Honors project was carried out in the HCI lab, where I developed a mobile app using Cordova that delivered an engaging narrative-based geo-locative storyline that also leveraged QR codes.
 Additionally, I found great interest in courses such as Computer Graphics and Programming Paradigms, which further enriched my academic experience.

 ### Game Development, Algonquin College